 Who should I contact if I have a concern or query?

-What do I do if my daughter is unable to attend school due to illness?
+What do I do if my child is unable to attend school due to illness?

-What happens if my daughter feels unwell during the school day?
+What happens if my child feels unwell during the school day?

 What is the procedure for other forms of absence?

-What should my daughter do if she arrives late to school or has to leave early?
+What should my child do if she arrives late to school or has to leave early?

 When are parentsâ€™ evenings?